slatedocs/slate/source/includes/_requests-responses.md

 ####result

 A object providing the results of the request.
 Only present when the request was successful.
-Contents are method-dependent: see [individual object documentation](#individual-object-documentation) and Common Attributes.
+Contents are method-dependent: see [Objects](#objects) and Common Attributes.

 ####error